 Should I sharpen or replace my lawn mower blade?

-If your mower blade is more than four years old and seen average use, then go ahead and replace the blade.
-Good quality blades aren’t expensive, but note you will need a torque wrench to tighten the blade bolt to specifications.
+If your mower blade is more than four years old and has seen average use, then go ahead and replace the blade.
+Good quality blades aren’t expensive but note you will need a torque wrench to tighten the blade bolt to specifications.

 Tightening a mower blade without using a torque wrench runs the risk of the blade coming loose or destroying the engine.
 I wrote a post about my torque wrench here “Best torque wrench for mower blades”